 Talent placing the dish on the microscope stage.

-Find a field of view with at least one cell expressing both the donor and acceptor constructs [1].
-Set up the microscope for all channels [2].
-Remove the plate from the microscope stage and place it back into the incubator until the experiment [3].
+Load microscopy FRET settings or set-up the necessary channels for a FRET experiment: Donor excitation/Donor emission DD, Donor/Acceptor DA, and Acceptor/Acceptor AA [1].
+Find a field of view with at least one cell expressing both the donor and acceptor constructs [2].
+Adjust the settings for fluorescent intensity, exposure time and pixel binning according to establish a good signal to noise ratio and fulfil the experimental needs regarding temporal and spatial resolution.
+[23.
+Remove the plate from the microscope stage and place it back into the incubator until the experiment [4].

+SCREEN: Load the microcopy settings

 SCREEN: To be uploaded by Authors: Finding a field of view with at least one cell expressing both the donor and acceptor constructs.
 Videographer: Please film the screen for all shots labeled 'SCREEN' on the day of shoot as backup

 SCREEN: To be uploaded by Authors: Microscope set-up for all channels.
 TXT: Channels: Donor excitation/Donor emission DD, Donor/Acceptor DA, and Acceptor/Acceptor AA